ATFutures/who3/README.md

 The longer term aim is to create a globally scalable tool for sustainable transport planning.

+A key research outcome will be methods to convert transport flow data into health impacts, and case study cities showcasing this.
+This will enable comparison of scenarios under the fourth point below in health-economic terms, although we will also investigate the feasibility of using locally-provided data to calibrate the Health Economic Assessment Tool (HEAT Kahlmeier et al. 2014) based on local data.

 # Project stages

 As in previous phases, this project will involve the development of